-- 6.5.7 Road and railway embankments and other linear infrastructure may act as informal defence and divert flood water elsewhere, hold back water or create enclosures to form flood storage areas.
+6.6.10 Road and railway embankments and other linear infrastructure may act as informal defence and divert flood water elsewhere, hold back water or create enclosures to form flood storage areas.
 Raised embankments may also offer a degree of flood protection.
-An overview assessment of informal defences (primarily railways and major roads) within the Borough has been undertaken as part of this SFRA.
-Locations identified can be viewed in Volume 2, Tiles A1-A5. - 6.5.8 Informal defences should only be relied upon to protect new development following an FRA as outlined within the PPS25 Practice Guide (Paragraph 6.17) (2006).
-This should investigate: - The suitability of the embankment materials to prevent seepage of water, and whether it is physically strong enough to withstand the pressure of water on one side - An assessment as to whether there are any culverts through the embankment or other gaps within the structure that may let water through - The performance of the structure during recent historical flood events - The long-term Asset Management Plan (AMP) provided by the owner of the embankment - Whether by holding water back, the structure may fall under the regulation requirements of the Reservoirs Act (1975). - 6.5.9 Only major structures such as motorways and railways acting as informal defences have been identified within this Level 1 SFRA.
+An overview assessment of informal defences (primarily railways and major roads) within the District has been undertaken as part of this SFRA.
+Locations identified can be viewed in Volume 2, Tiles A1-A6.

+6.6.11 Informal defences should only be relied upon to protect new development following an FRA as outlined within the PPS25 Practice Guide (Paragraph 6.17) (2006).
+This should investigate:

+- The suitability of the embankment materials to prevent seepage of water, and whether it is physically strong enough to withstand the pressure of water on one side - An assessment as to whether there are any culverts through the embankment or other gaps within the structure that may let water through - The performance of the structure during recent historical flood events - The long-term Asset Management Plan (AMP) provided by the owner of the embankment - Whether by holding water back, the structure may fall under the regulation requirements of the Reservoirs Act (1975).

+6.6.12 Only major structures such as motorways and railways acting as informal defences have been identified within this Level 1 SFRA.
 An assessment of all informal defences should be made as part of an FRA.

-6.6 Culverts
+6.7 Culverts

-- 6.6.1 Sections of culverted watercourse as identified within NFCDD are illustrated in Volume 2, Tiles A1-A5 and detailed in Table 6.2.
+6.7.1 Sections of culverted watercourse as identified within NFCDD are illustrated in Volume 2, Tiles A1-A6 and detailed in Table 6.2.
 It is still possible, however, that culverts exist which are not identified on NFCDD.
-Therefore when locating new development, OS tiles should be analysed to identify any culverts in the vicinity of development sites.
+Therefore when locating development, OS tiles should be analysed to identify any culverts in the vicinity of development sites.
 In some cases site visits may be required.
-Further details of the implications of culverts on new development can be found in Section 6.8. - 6.6.2 On any new development site and indeed on existing sites, further culverting and building over of culverts should be avoided.
-All new developments with culverts running through their site should seek to de-culvert rivers for flood risk management and conservation benefit.
+Further details of the implications of culverts on new development can be found in Section 6.9.